YounesKhamouna/YounesKhamouna.github.io/_posts/2024-01-05-Covid19database.md

 <!--more-->

-A degree or certificate from an accredited trade school is usually considered essential for a graphic design position.
-After a career history has been established, though, the graphic designer's experience and number of years in the business are considered the primary qualifications.
-A portfolio, which is the primary method for demonstrating these qualifications, is usually required to be shown at job interviews, and is constantly developed throughout a designer's career. [[Source](https://en.wikipedia.org/wiki/Graphic_designer)]

 ## Database Overview
 The Covid19World database contains several crucial tables for understanding the global impact of Covid-19, including CovidDeaths, CovidConfirmedCases, CovidVaccination, and CovidOthers.
 Each table serves a unique role in providing comprehensive data on deaths, confirmed cases, vaccination figures, and other related metrics.